 Alaska Lounge+ — Annual membership via the Bank of America Alaska Airlines Visa Signature.

 The Centurion Lounge network is the most consistently high-quality credit-card lounge network in 2026.
-Locations exist at most major US hubs (JFK, LAX, MIA, DFW, ATL, LAS, SEA, PHX, IAH, CLT, DCA, EWR, SFO, plus Hawaii, Hong Kong, London, and several others).
-The lounges typically feature locally inspired chef-driven food programs (David Chang at LGA, Cedric Vongerichten at JFK historically, regional chefs at most major locations), full bar service, dedicated quiet rooms, shower suites at larger locations, and meaningfully more space per guest than Priority Pass alternatives.
+Locations exist at most major US hubs (JFK, LAX, MIA, DFW, LAS, SEA, PHX, IAH, CLT, DCA, EWR, SFO, plus Hawaii, Hong Kong, London, and several others), with Atlanta opening in 2026.
+The lounges typically feature locally inspired chef-driven food programmes, full bar service, dedicated quiet rooms, shower suites at larger locations, and meaningfully more space per guest than Priority Pass alternatives.

 Access is via Amex Platinum, Business Platinum, or Centurion (Black) card.
 Cardholders enter unlimited times per visit and per year.
-There are no day-of-flight requirements (you can use the lounge while connecting, before international departures, even before a domestic departure scheduled hours later).
+Historically there were no day-of-flight requirements — but that changes in July (see below).

-Guest policy in 2026: $50 per adult and $30 per child per Centurion visit.
-Cardholders spending $75,000 or more on their Amex Platinum in a calendar year unlock complimentary Centurion Lounge guests (introduced 2023, continuing in 2026).
+Guest policy in 2026: $50 per guest per Centurion visit.
+Cardholders spending $75,000 or more on their Amex Platinum in a calendar year unlock up to two complimentary Centurion Lounge guests (introduced 2023, continuing in 2026).

-The July 2026 guest restriction: Starting July 2026, Centurion Lounge guests must be travelling on the same flight as the cardholder.
-This means cardholders cannot bring non-flying family or friends into the lounge while waiting for their own flight.
-The change targets the practice of cardholders using Centurion Lounges as social meeting spaces while travel companions are flying elsewhere or not flying at all.
+The 8 July 2026 guest restriction: from 8 July 2026, Centurion Lounge guests must be travelling on the same flight as the cardholder, and layover access is limited to within five hours of the connecting flight.
+Cardholders can no longer bring non-flying family or friends into the lounge while waiting for their own flight, nor camp in a Centurion Lounge many hours ahead of a connection.
+The change targets the practice of using Centurion Lounges as social meeting spaces while travel companions fly elsewhere or not at all.

 For travellers who fly through major US hubs frequently, Centurion access is the strongest reason to hold Amex Platinum in 2026.
-The network's broad US coverage (most major hubs have at least one location), consistent quality (chef-driven food, real bar service, properly designed quiet spaces), and unlimited access policy make it materially better than the competing networks at most US airports.
+The network's broad US coverage, consistent quality (chef-driven food, real bar service, properly designed quiet spaces), and unlimited-visit policy make it materially better than the competing networks at most US airports.

-For travellers based outside major US hubs (mid-sized cities like Indianapolis, Salt Lake City, Cincinnati, Raleigh, Nashville), Centurion presence is thinner and the access value drops considerably.
+For travellers based outside major US hubs (mid-sized cities like Indianapolis, Salt Lake City, Cincinnati, Raleigh, Nashville), Centurion presence is thinner and the access value drops considerably against the $895 annual fee.

 The Chase Sapphire Lounge network entered the major lounge category in 2022 with the first opening at Hong Kong (since closed).
 The network has grown to seven locations in 2026 with continued expansion: New York LaGuardia (Terminal B), New York JFK (Terminal 4), Boston Logan, Las Vegas Harry Reid, San Diego, Phoenix, Philadelphia.

-The lounges are operated by The Club at Airports (the same operator behind several other premium third-party lounges), with Chase-specific design and food program upgrades.
+The lounges are operated in collaboration with Airport Dimensions — the group behind The Club family of lounges — with Chase-specific design and food-programme upgrades.
 Quality is widely regarded as comparable to Centurion at the new locations, though the network is meaningfully smaller and less established.

 Access is via Chase Sapphire Reserve (personal and business versions) and J.P.
 Morgan Reserve.
-Authorized users on these cards receive their own Priority Pass membership for the $195 authorized user fee, but Sapphire Lounge access through the primary card is the key benefit.
+Authorized users on these cards receive their own Priority Pass membership for the $195 authorized-user fee, and Sapphire Lounge access through the card is the key benefit.

-For travellers based in or frequently flying through New York, Boston, Las Vegas, Phoenix, or the other Sapphire Lounge cities, the network is now competitive with Centurion at those specific airports.
-The two-free-guest policy is materially better than Centurion's $50-per-adult guest fee (which becomes $100+ for a family visit).
+For travellers based in or frequently flying through New York, Boston, Las Vegas, Phoenix, San Diego, Philadelphia or the other Sapphire Lounge cities, the network is now competitive with Centurion at those specific airports.
+The two-free-guest policy is materially better than Centurion's $50-per-guest fee (which becomes $100+ for a family visit).

 For travellers outside the Sapphire Lounge coverage map, the network is currently too thin to compete with Centurion's geographic breadth.
 Chase's growth trajectory through 2026–2028 suggests the gap will narrow but not close in the near term.

-Capital One launched its first lounge at Dallas Fort Worth in 2021 and has expanded the network to Dallas Fort Worth, Denver, Washington Dulles, Las Vegas, and Landings at LaGuardia.
-New York JFK and additional locations scheduled for 2026 openings will materially expand the network.
+Capital One launched its first lounge at Dallas Fort Worth in 2021 and has expanded to Dallas Fort Worth, Denver, Washington Dulles, and Las Vegas, plus Landings at Reagan National (DCA) and LaGuardia.
+New York JFK and additional locations are scheduled for 2026 openings, which will materially expand the network.

-The lounges have earned strong reviews for design quality, food programs (with local culinary partnerships at most locations), and amenity range.
-The "Landing" concept is a smaller food-and-beverage focused space rather than a full lounge — useful at airports where Capital One does not have full lounge capacity.
+The lounges have earned strong reviews for design quality, food programmes (with local culinary partnerships at most locations, plus Peloton bikes and other amenities), and range.
+The "Landing" concept is a smaller food-and-beverage-focused space rather than a full lounge — useful at airports where Capital One does not have full lounge capacity.

 The 1 February 2026 access changes were the most restrictive shift in the credit-card lounge space in five years:

-For the primary cardholder travelling solo, the Capital One Venture X remains the strongest value-priced premium card in 2026 — $395 annual fee, $300 travel credit, 10,000 anniversary miles, full access to Capital One Lounges and Priority Pass for the cardholder.
-The math still works.
+For the primary cardholder travelling solo, the Capital One Venture X remains the strongest value-priced premium card in 2026 — $395 annual fee, $300 Capital One Travel credit, 10,000 anniversary miles, full access to Capital One Lounges and Priority Pass for the cardholder.
+The maths still works, and its authorized-user fee ($125 for lounge access) undercuts the $195 that both Amex and Chase charge per authorized user.

 For couples or families travelling together, the February changes have meaningfully degraded the card's value.
 A family of four would now pay $125 for an authorized user plus $45 per additional adult guest plus $25 per child at Capital One Lounges — quickly approaching or exceeding the lounge cost of competing networks despite the lower annual fee.
 The two-free-guest policy at Chase Sapphire Lounges is now structurally better for the family-travel use case.

-Priority Pass covers approximately 1,400 lounges globally and is accessible via enrollment from a wide range of credit cards.
+Priority Pass covers around 1,400 lounges globally and is accessible via enrolment from a wide range of credit cards.
 The network's strength is geographic breadth — every major international hub has at least one Priority Pass-accessible lounge, and most secondary airports outside the US have at least one option.

-Priority Pass Select membership (the credit card version, which provides unlimited lounge access but excludes the restaurant and shower benefits available on the paid Priority Pass Standard Plus tier) is included with:
+Priority Pass Select membership (the credit-card version, which provides unlimited lounge access but excludes some restaurant and shower benefits available on the paid Priority Pass tiers) is included with:

 Priority Pass lounges vary enormously in quality.
-The best Priority Pass lounges (Plaza Premium at Hong Kong, the Aspire Lounges at London Heathrow Terminal 5, the OCS Lounge at Singapore Changi, the No1 Lounges at London Gatwick) deliver materially better experience than mid-tier Centurion.
-The worst Priority Pass lounges (some of the contract lounges at US secondary cities) are barely better than gate seating with cheap snacks.
+The best Priority Pass lounges (Plaza Premium at Hong Kong, the Aspire Lounges at London Heathrow, the lounges at Singapore Changi, the No1 Lounges at London Gatwick) deliver materially better experience than mid-tier Centurion.
+The worst Priority Pass lounges (some contract lounges at US secondary cities) are barely better than gate seating with cheap snacks.

 Two airline-specific lounge benefits are notable through general-purpose travel credit cards: